10 Oldest Languages In The World Still Spoken Today

 - PREA MITTAL

-A language that is almost 3000 years old, Hebrew almost risked becoming a defunct language around 400 CE.
+A language that is almost 3000 years old, Hebrew almost risked becoming a defunct around 400 CE.
 But when Zionism gained momentum in the last two centuries, it became the official language of Israel.
-Today it is spoken by Jews all around the world.
+Today, it is known as one of the ancient languages in the world and is spoken by Jews all over the globe.
 Although Modern Hebrew is slightly different owing to Yiddish (another Jewish language) influences, almost all Jews read and understand the version of the Old Testament quite precisely.